liyueling13/NYT-Collaborative-Cooking-with-NLP/README.md

 After text preprocessing and cleanup, we created multiple sentiment analyzers for the unlabelled comments on the Salted Tahini Cookie Recipe:
 - We built our own sentiment analyzer.
 We took each Salted Tahini Cookie Recipe comment and converted it into a word vector using gensim's doc2vec embedding (trained on generic wikipedia text samples).
 Then we took food.com recipe comments (with star ratings), converted these using gensim's doc2vec embedding, and trained a logistic regression on these food.com recipe comments.
 Then we applied this model to the Salted Tahini Cookie Recipe comments.
 - We used the basic NLTK Vader sentiment analyzer to derive a compound sentiment score for each comment.
-- We also built an RNN to classify sentiment.
-Again, we used food.com recipe comments as our training data set, and then we applied this model to the Salted Tahini Cookie Recipe comments.
-We hand labelled the sentiment on Salted Tahini Cookie Recipe comments to get the accuracy.
+- We also built a two RNNs to classify sentiment.
+We hand labelled the sentiment on Salted Tahini Cookie Recipe comments.
+For the first (built by Shirley), we created word vectors and trained simply on our Salted Tahini Cooke Recipe comments.
+For the second (built by Anila), we used food.com recipe comments as our training data set, and then we applied this model to the Salted Tahini Cookie Recipe comments.

 ## Topic Analysis
 We present preliminary results of n-gram topic modelling to predict useful recipe tips from user-generated comments on the Salted Tahini Cookies recipe.
 Below, see the most common trigrams and fourgrams in the comments.